Erudika/scoold/README.md

 [![Join the chat at https://gitter.im/Erudika/scoold](https://badges.gitter.im/Erudika/scoold.svg)](https://gitter.im/Erudika/scoold?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Scoold is a Q&A platform written in Java.
-It's an old project (~2011) which was recently refactored and open-sourced.
+It's an old project (~2011) that was recently refactored and open-sourced.
 The primary goal of this project is educational but it can also be integrated as Q&A section within your website.

 Scoold can run on Heroku or any other PaaS.
-It's built on top of another project called [Para](https://github.com/Erudika/para).
-Scoold does not require a database, and the controller logic is really simple because all the backend services are delegated to Para.
+It's lightweight - the backend is handled by a separate service called [Para](https://github.com/Erudika/para).
+Scoold does not require a database, and the controller logic is really simple because all the heavy lifting is delegated to Para.
 This makes the code easier to read and can be learned quickly by junior programmers.

 ### Features